Trump Is Said to Know of Stormy Daniels Payment Months Before He Denied It

 Giuliani said this week that the reimbursement to Cohen totaled $460,000 or $470,000, leaving it unclear what else the payments were for beyond the $130,000 that went to Clifford.
-One of the people familiar with the arrangement said that it was a $420,000 total over a 12-month period.
+One of the people familiar with the arrangement said that it was a $420,000 total over 12 months.

 Allen Weisselberg, chief financial officer of the Trump Organization, has known since last year the details of how Cohen was being reimbursed, which was mainly through payments of $35,000 per month from the trust that contains the president’s personal fortune, according to two people with knowledge of the arrangement.

 One person close to the Trump Organization said people with the company were aware that Cohen was still doing “legal work” for the president in 2017, but another person familiar with the situation said Weisselberg did not know Cohen had paid Clifford when the agreement was struck and when the payments went through.

 Weisselberg’s knowledge of the retainer agreement could draw Trump’s company deeper into the federal investigation of Cohen’s activities, increasing the president’s legal exposure in a wide-ranging case involving the lawyer often described as the president’s “fixer” in New York City.

 In interviews Wednesday and Thursday, Giuliani had insisted that the president had reimbursed Cohen for the $130,000 hush payment — and then paid him another $330,000, if not more — which was in direct conflict with the long-standing assertion by Trump and the White House that he did not know about the hush money or where it came from.